StefonSimmons/poc-docs-replatform/README.md

 ```

-# Load and Fetch Upstream
+# Loading and Fetching Upstream Content
 Built a Proof of Concept (POC) here that fetches integrations from `websites-sources` four ways.
 It leverages **SSR** and **SSG** astro solutions and **REST** vs **GraphQL** fetches.

 ## SSR with REST as an Astro Action